AlexandruDodita/TrendChecker/README.md

 ```

 3. Set up environment variables:
-   - Rename `.env.example` to `.env` (if not already done)
+   - Copy the `.env.example` file to `.env` (see example below)
-   - Fill in your Firebase credentials in the `.env` file
+   - Fill in your Firebase credentials
-   - Add your Apify key and actor IDs (already included for demo purposes)
+   - Add your Apify key and actor IDs

 4. Run the development server:
 ```bash